Creamy Pastalaya

 Instructions

-2. Add in onions and saute until browned
+2. Add in sliced sausage and cook until browned; remove

 Coop Can Cook https://coopcancook.com/